lhbikos/ReC_Psychometrics/docs/05-Reliability.md

 *Split-half reliability* is splitting a test into two random halves, correlating the two halves, and adjusting the correlation with the *Spearman-Brown* prophecy formula.
 Abundant formulaic detail in Revelle's Chapter 7/Reliability [-@revelle_william_personality_nodate].

 An important question to split-half is "How to split?"
 Revelle terms it a "combinatorially difficult problem."
-There are 126 possible splits for a 10 item scale; 6,345 possible splits for a 16 item scale; and over 4.5 billion for a 36 item scale!
+There are 126 possible splits for a 10-item scale; 6,345 possible splits for a 16-item scale; and over 4.5 billion for a 36-item scale!
 The *psych* package's *splitHalf()* function will try all possible splits for scales of up to 16 items, then sample 10,000 splits for scales longer than that.

 ```r